ahmedhassan187/digit-recognizer/README.md

-# Handwritten Digit Recognition using LeNet-5 Architecture and Streamlit
+#the Handwritten Digit Recognition using LeNet-5 Architecture and Streamlit

 This is a project that recognizes handwritten digits using the LeNet-5 architecture and deploys the model using Streamlit, a popular Python library for building interactive web applications.